-its bylaws to protect religious groups' right to have religious leadership requirements.
-13 After this vote, additional religious groups communicated to the administration that they would not remove their religious leadership requirements from their constitutions.
+requirements from their constitutions.
 After several months, the administration sent the religious organizations letters stating that the student government had voted to "abandon their non-discrimination statement and to replace it with the University's non-discrimination statement."
-However, university policies still lack written protection for the right of religious groups to have religious leadership requirements.
+University policies, however, still lack written protection for the right of religious groups to have religious leadership requirements.